oeroche/wedding/README.md

 > If you don’t know how to do it or don’t have the access, ask your tech-lead.

 #### 1. Download this project
 Open Terminal and change the current working directory to the location where you want the cloned directory to be made.
-Then run
+Then run:
 `git clone git@github.com:frenchbureau/react-webapp-boilerplate.git`

 #### 2. Edit your directory name